MrRGnome/lnd-dash/README.md

 + https web service, can be configured to listen to local addresses or public addresses making your lnd dashboard securely available to other devices
 + user management including macaroon permission management
 + detailed dashboard
-+ channel management including commit_fee accounting only for your own opened channels (fixes dynamic balance display issues in other wallets)
 + send payment with automatic invoice decoding and pasting if detected on the clipboard and permissions given
 + create invoice with automatic clipboard loading on invoice generation
 + notifications web API integration